-- 1. Ancient and Mediaeval History, one year. - 2.
-Modern European History, one year. - 3.
-Special Periods of American History, one year. - 4.
-American Government, two periods a week, one year - 5.
-Economics, two periods a week, one year.
+- 1. Ancient and Medieval History, one year.

+- 2. Modern European History, one year.

+- 3. Special Periods of American History, one year.

+- 4. American Government, one term.

+- 5. Economics, two terms.

 The instruction in history aims to lay the foundation for a serious study of the subject.
-This implies (1) habits of accuracy in dealing with historical facts; (2) acquaintance with representative historical literature; (3) some familiarity with the methods and spirit of historical research; (4) some insight into the nature of historical truth.
-Entertainment, ideals of life and conduct, inspiration, are to be sought, but not too exclusively.
-An attempt is made to develop a conception of history from the works of modern historians, and to show the relation of such a conception to history in the curriculum of the common school.
+This implies (1) habits of accuracy in dealing with historical facts: (2) acquaintance with representative historical literature; (3) some familiarity with the methods and spirit of historical research; (4) some insight into the nature of historical truth.
+Entertainment, ideals of life and conduct, inspiration, are to be sought but not too exclusively. tempt is made to develop a conception of history from the works of modern historians, and to show the relation of such a conception to history in the curriculum of the common school.
 This does not mean that purely educational considerations are to be ignored, or that the teacher's point of view is to be lost.
 But it is believed that materials for school history can be selected with due regard to a conviction that history has rights as well as pedagogy.